-reasonable suspicion n:
+reasonable suspicion n

-A police officer stopping a person must be able to point to specific facts or circumstances even though the level of suspicion need not rise to that of the belief that is supported by probable cause.
+A police officer stopping a person must be able to point to specific facts or circumstances for why they pulled the person over.
+The level of suspicion does not need to rise to that of the belief that is supported by probable cause.
 A reasonable suspicion is more than a hunch.

 Source: Merriam-Webster's Dictionary of Law ©1996.
 Merriam-Webster, Incorporated.
 Published under license with Merriam-Webster, Incorporated.